© Siegersbusch

 Danstheater

-Scirocco will have its world premiere at Biennale Danza 2026 in Venice and receives its Dutch premiere at Amare this December.
-The performance brings two chapters into dialogue: Death in Venice and Bridge of Sighs.
-The title refers to the Scirocco, the warm wind that rises from the Sahara and moves across the Mediterranean towards Venice.
-A wind full of dust, salt and oppressive heat, laying a veil over the city and seeming to stir skin, thought and heartbeat.
-In this performance, the Scirocco becomes an inner landscape: a source of longing, unrest and creative tension.
+Scirocco will have its world premiere at La Biennale di Venezia 2026 and its Dutch premiere at Amare in December.
+The performance consists of two works in dialogue with one another: Death in Venice and Bridge of Sighs.
+The title refers to the Scirocco, the warm wind that blows from the Sahara across the Mediterranean towards Venice.
+A wind of dust, salt and oppressive heat, it seems to settle like a veil over the city, stirring thoughts, skin and heartbeat.
+In this performance, the Scirocco becomes an inner landscape: a source of desire, unrest and creative tension.

 Cloakroom and drink